 |Larry Robinson||New York Knicks|

 SOUTHLAND CONFERENCE HONORS

-“Rock is a terrific addition to our staff,” said Coach Stan Heath at the time of his hiring.
-“His track record as a coach, recruiter and worker is at a high level.
-I fully expect Steve to hit the ground running in all areas on our Bulls staff.”
+"Roc is a terrific addition to our staff," said Coach Stan Heath.
+"His track record as a coach, recruiter and worker is at a high level.
+I fully expect Steve to hit the ground running in all areas on our Bulls staff."

 With nearly 20 years of experience at the NCAA Division I level, Roccaforte has worked with some of the top coaches in the business and has recruited some of the top talent in the country.
 He has served under Billy Tubbs, John Calipari and Perry Clark and helped develop multiple nationally-ranked recruiting classes.